What Is a Trust Fund? A Complete Guide for UK Families

 When planning your family’s future, you may ask, what is a trust fund?
 It’s a question we hear all the time—and the answer could be life-changing for how you protect and pass on your wealth.

-In simple terms, a trust fund is a legal arrangement that allows you to pass assets—like money, property, or investments—to someone else, while controlling how and when those assets are used.
-In the UK, trust funds are often used to protect children’s inheritances, reduce inheritance tax, or manage wealth responsibly across generations.
+In simple terms, a trust fund is a legal arrangement that allows you to hold assets—like money, property, or investments—for the benefit of someone else, while controlling how and when those assets are used.
+England invented trust law over 800 years ago, and today trusts are used by ordinary UK families every day to protect children’s inheritances, plan for inheritance tax (IHT), shield assets from care fee assessments, or manage wealth responsibly across generations.

-In this easy-to-read guide, we’ll explain exactly what a trust fund is, how it works in the UK, and how you can use one to secure your loved ones’ future.
+In this easy-to-read guide, we’ll explain exactly what a trust fund is, how it works under English and Welsh law, and how you can use one to secure your loved ones’ future.
 If you’re serious about planning ahead, book a free consultation with our estate planning specialists.

 What Is a Trust Fund and How Does It Work?

-A trust fund is a legal structure that involves three key roles:
+A trust fund is a legal arrangement—not a separate legal entity—that involves three key roles:

-- The Beneficiary(ies): The person or people who benefit from the trust fund (e.g. your children or grandchildren).
+- The Beneficiary(ies): The person or people who benefit from the trust fund—for example, your children, grandchildren, or other loved ones.

-When you set up a trust fund, you hand over control of specific assets to your trustee(s), who must manage them for the benefit of your chosen beneficiaries.
-This setup allows you to maintain control over how your money or property is used—even after you’re gone.
+When you set up a trust fund, you transfer ownership of specific assets to your trustees, who must manage them for the benefit of your chosen beneficiaries according to the rules laid out in the trust deed.
+This arrangement allows you to maintain influence over how your money or property is used—even after you’re gone.
+Because the assets are legally owned by the trustees rather than by you personally, they bypass probate delays entirely.
+Your family isn’t left waiting months for access while a Grant of Probate is processed—trustees can act immediately.

 Types of Trust Funds in the UK